hashicorp/design-system/website/docs/components/table/partials/accessibility/accessibility.md

 Since columns within the table header can control sorting within the table, the header column is not eligible to receive additional interactive elements such as tooltip/toggletip or other components that rely on interactivity to display content (nested interactive elements).

-If you feel you need to use a tooltip, then there probably isn't enough contextual information about the table or the label within the header isn't clear enough.
+If you feel you need to use a tooltip, then there probably isn’t enough contextual information about the table or the label within the header isn’t clear enough.

 ![Example of a nested tooltip within a table header](/assets/components/table/table-header_column-nested_tooltip.png)

 **How is focus handled within the table header?**

 Focus is only relevant for columns that you define as sortable which is not a predefined or default property.
-While sorting by numerical and string-based values is helpful, sorting doesn't make sense for all data types within a table.
+While sorting by numerical and string-based values is helpful, sorting doesn’t make sense for all data types within a table.

 ![Example of focus around a table header column](/assets/components/table/table-header_column-focus_example.png)